Workday/canvas-kit/modules/react/common/lib/theming/README.md

 ### useTheme

-The `useTheme` hook lets to access the current theme.
-You can use it in components to have them respond to changes in the theme.
-You can pass the theme object returned from the emotion ThemeContext.
-If theme is not passed, the function will try to pull the theme from ThemeContext.
-If that does not work, it will try to retrieve it from the window object.
-As a last resort, it will return the default Canvas theme.

-The resulting theme will be merged with the default Canvas theme (using memoized createCanvasTheme()) to establish any missing fields that have not been defined by the consumer's theme object.
+`useTheme` is hook to get the full theme object.
+It should be used only with functional compoents wrapped in ContextProvider.
+Function returns a theme object with the Canvas Kit theme under the canvas key.

 `useTheme` should be used only inside functional component otherwise it will show a warning if the theme context value has not been found.
 In that case you will need to use `getTheme`.